Corona Contact Tracing and HIPAA

 Questions and Potential Problems

 - As we have said, this type of app needs high participation in order to be as useful as possible.
-The strongest problem with this is that people need to trust that their personal health information will be secure before they agree to join this app.
+The strongest problem with this is that people need to trust that their own health information will be secure before they agree to join this app.

 - With the amount of people that are self-diagnosing or experiencing false diagnoses, there is concern over how the app would verify the positive COVID-19 tests before sending out notifications.